Web Application Penetration Testing Methodology

 - Dirble

-Ongoing Assessments
+Ongoing Security Assessments and Continuous Testing

 Reporting, Triaging, and Retesting

 Cobalt pentesters report and triage all vulnerabilities during the assessment.
 You can review details of all findings, in real time, through the Cobalt platform.
-In these findings, as well as in any report, our pentesters include detailed information on how you can:
+In these findings, as well as in any report, Cobalt’s pentesters include detailed information, including:

-- Improve your overall security posture
+- Recommendations on how to improve your overall security posture

 You can remediate findings during and after the pentest.
 Then you can submit findings for retest.
-Our pentesters test the updated components and retest issues to ensure that there are no security-related residual risks.
+Our pentesters test the updated components and retest vulnerabilities to ensure that there are no security-related residual risks.